RAMP-PCAR/rql-nodojo/README.md

 	RqlParser

 For the most part, only RqlArray is needed (the other two classes support the internals of RqlArray, though you can use them for custom trickery).

-A simple example that filters an array for objects whos age property is less than 40:
+A simple example that filters an array for objects where the age property is less than 40:

 	var ra = new RqlArray(),
         data = [{name: "Danbo", age: 25}, {name: "Jimbo", age: 45}, {name: "Hambo", age: 31}],